-This educational activity is jointly provided by AXIS Medical Education and Texas Hospital Association.
+This educational activity was jointly provided by AXIS Medical Education and Texas Hospital Association Foundation.

 Target audience: This activity has been designed to meet the educational needs of frontline staff in critical access hospitals across Texas.

 Overview: Keeping patients and care providers safe through reduction in medical errors and patient harm events requires knowledge and action at all levels of the healthcare team.
 This series of four 1-hour virtual training opportunities will provide frontline staff with information related to: